tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/5a-updates_to_sites.md

     - [ ] Remove free spiritual portrait offer
     - [ ] Copy portraits that need to be added from bette to ava
     - [ ] Review for anything glaring, but it should be ok already
-- [ ] 3.
-Groja.com - Flask and Material Design Bootstrap [MDB]
-    - [ ] Upgrade MDB to latest version
-    - [ ] Review social networking icons
-    - [ ] Remove free spiritual portrait offer
-    - [ ] Set the price for portraits at $500 each
-    - [ ] Reexamine conversions
-        - [ ] disable any that are unused
-        - [ ] ensure the remaining conversions work ok
-        - [ ] ensure spam is prevented
-- [ ] 4.
-ArtsyVisions.com - Django and Materialize
-    - [ ] Review social networking icons
-    - [ ] Remove free spiritual portrait offer
-    - [ ] Review for anything glaring
-    - [ ] Should already be ok
 - [ ] 5.
 JooMooWebSites.com - Flask and Material Design Lite [MDL]
     - [ ] Update content on JooMooWebSites.com, replacing freelancer stuff with content aimed at selling my books
     - [ ] Consider switching to Material Design Bootstrap [MDB]